heptarch/heptarch.github.io/drafts/tarkovsky.md

 Tarkovsky International Institute.
 What follows is an account of my time there which, for reasons both legal and moral, I was prevented from disclosing until now.
-M, wherever you are, consider the arrangement dissolved.
+𝔐., wherever you are, consider the arrangement dissolved.

 <p align="center">
 ⁂</p>